MainulDip/JavaEveryday/java-tour-part-2.md

 - There can be a final method in abstract class but any abstract method in class(abstract class) can not be declared as final  or in simper terms final method can not be abstract itself as it will yield an error: “Illegal combination of modifiers: abstract and final”

-- We are not allowed to create objects for an abstract class.
+- We are not allowed to create objects for an abstract class. (kotlin allows)

 - We can define static methods in an abstract class